 What Causes Cat Vomiting and Diarrhea?

-What Not To Do?
+What Not To Do

-What To Do?
+What To Do

-Thankfully, the old method of treatment using antibiotics and fasting can often be avoided with the use of Vitality Science’s Pet Flora, a soil-based probiotic.
-This has been shown to be effective in 97% of cat gastro-intestinal upsets.
+Thankfully, you can avoid the traditional methods of antibiotics and fasting by giving your cat a soil-based probiotic.
+This has been shown to be effective in 97 percent of cat gastro-intestinal upsets.